-OHS rules only apply to an operation if a paid worker is present on the farm or ranch, and then only to those waged individuals.
+OHS rules only apply to an operation if a waged, non-family worker is present on the farm or ranch, and then only to those individuals.

 A family member is defined as:

-- The spouse or adult interdependent partner of the farm or ranch owner; or
+- the spouse or adult interdependent partner of the farm or ranch owner; or

-- A child, parent, grandparent, sibling, aunt, uncle, niece, nephew or first cousin of the farm or ranch owner.
+- a child, parent, grandparent, sibling, aunt, uncle, niece, nephew or first cousin of the farm or ranch owner.
 This relation can be by blood, marriage, or adoption, or by virtue of an adult interdependent relationship.

 Basic safety standards